 It’s very difficult to catch or track the criminal, and, once money is wired, it’s even more challenging, if not impossible, to get it back.
 That’s why it’s especially important to independently confirm wiring instructions in-person or using a known, trusted phone number.

-How to avoid wire fraud
+How to spot wire fraud

 When it comes to wire fraud, whether in real estate or other industries, there are typically some early warning signs: